-"In the Lonely Hour" could have reached the top spot in 17 of the first 28 weeks of 2014 - its first-week sales bested the debuts of The Black Keys' "Turn Blue" (164,000), Jack White's "Lazaretto" (138,000), Schoolboy Q's "Oxymoron" (139,000), Trey Songz's "Trigga" (105,000) and Sia's "1,000 Forms of Fear" (52,000) and Coldplay's week-two tally of "Ghost Stories" (83,000).
-Further upping his cachet, Smith could have landed at No. 1 in 11 of the 13 weeks dominated by the "Frozen" soundtrack.
+"In the Lonely Hour" could have reached the top spot in 17 of the first 28 weeks of 2014 - its first-week sales bested the debuts of The Black Keys' "Turn Blue" (164,000), Jack White's "Lazaretto" (138,000), Schoolboy Q's "Oxymoron" (139,000), Trey Songz's "Trigga" (105,000) and Sia's "1,000 Forms of Fear" (52,000), Coldplay's week-two tally of "Ghost Stories" (83,000) and 11 of the 13 weeks "Frozen" ruled.

 However, Smith was beat by one of the world's most streamed artists.
-Del Rey's 2012 debut, "Born to Die," was No. 1 globally in Spotify's "median ranking," measuring the popularity of all tracks on an album, and eighth in overall streaming activity.
+Del Rey's 2012 debut, Born to Die, was No. 1 globally in Spotify's "median ranking," measuring the popularity of all tracks on an album, and eighth in overall streaming activity.
 "Ultraviolence" is Spotify's top U.S. release so far in 2014, with 6.8 million streams in week one.
 Del Rey's manager Ben Mawson believes her streaming power comes from having a young fan base who first discovered "Video Games" online, creating a viral sensation.
-He speculates an artist that gets fans through radio is more likely to sell downloads.
-"For Sam Smith, I think it's much more about radio,” Mawson tells Billboard.
-“Lana is much more about the Internet.
-Streaming is a form of advertising, really."
+He equates radio play with downloads.
+"Lana is more about the Internet," says Mawson.
+"Streaming is a form of advertising, really."